 The drone footage on this little promo video will show you exactly what I'm talking about with the long cove!

 Not to be confused with one of the most popular beaches nearby, Playa Caleton.
 This is a quieter but sandy, beautiful beach you could come enjoy and is just outside of the town of Cabrera — good to know if you'd like to stay longer and snag an Airbnb in Cabrera to make this a weekend trip instead of a day trip.

 Another small and quiet cove.
 You usually won't find facilities or shops here, aside from a snack vendor or two which means usually the least crowds . . . but that's the appeal of it!
 The waves are minimal here, which makes it a great swimming spot.
 The small cove is backed by a thick jungle forest, a protected area known as the Cabo Francés Viejo Natural Reserve — it's small at just 5 square km, but absolutely beautiful.
 There's an opportunity for a bit of hiking if you're up for that.
 Paradise.

 Playa Grande + Playa Preciosa + Playa Caleton

 We saved the three most well-known beaches for last, all sitting just outside of the town of Rio San Juan.

-At certain times of the year the waves can get big enough to be a surfer's beach, typically during the winter and spring time.
-I was here at the beginning of November and the waves were still perfect for swimming though — big enough to feel like a wave pool but small enough to enjoy.
-Of course the waves can depend on the time of year like I mentioned, but the majority of the year makes for such a great beach for swimming and boogie boarding.
+At certain times of the year, the waves can get big enough to be a surfer's beach, typically during the winter and spring time.
+I was here at the beginning of November and the waves were still perfect for swimming — big enough to feel like a wave pool but small enough to enjoy.
+Of course the waves can depend on the time of year, but the majority of the time it is a great beach for swimming and boogie boarding.